kuzGo/kuzco/README.md

 - User 3 : As a user I want to view individually each watch's details and description.
 - User 4 : When purchasing, I want to know the price I spent while browsing the site.
 - User 5 : As a regular user I want to be able to register easily.
-- User 6 : As a user I want to be able to register as a regular user.
-- User 7 : As a returning user I want to be able to login to my account.
+- User 6 : As a returning user I want to be able to login to my account.
-- User 8 : I want to be notified by email when registered.
+- User 7 : I want to be notified by email when registered.
-- User 9 : I want to have my own profile on the website.
+- User 8 : I want to have my own profile on the website.
-- User 10 : I want to make a secure payment.
+- User 9 : I want to make a secure payment.
-- User 11 : I want to save and update my payment details.
+- User 10 : I want to save and update my payment details.
-- User 12 : I want to be able to leave a review of the watch I purchased.
+- User 11 : I want to be able to leave a review of the watch I purchased.
-- User 13 : I want to be able to update or remove items from my shopping cart.
+- User 12 : I want to be able to update or remove items from my shopping cart.
-- User 14 : I want to receove an email confirmation about my purchase.
+- User 13 : I want to receive an email confirmation about my purchase.

 ### The Site owner Goals
 <a name="usergoals"/>